ShivaSankeerth/gesture-recognition-shark/README.md

-# gesture-recognition-shark

-# Gesture Recognition
+# Gesture Recognition using SHARK2 Algorithm

 ![Gesture-Recognition](https://rmodi6.github.io/images/gesture-recognition.gif)

 Recognizing swipe gestures on a touchscreen keyboard using the